-- Associated partner: CNES Direction des Lanceurs
+Associated partner: CNES Direction des Lanceurs

-- Brief description : The objective of this integration course is to bring the students, through a space launcher design project, to experience a multi-disciplinary dimensioning loop.
-To this end, the project is articulated in modules reflecting the unfolding of a design loop, with CNES DLA (Launchers Directorate) engineers accompanying the students during each of these modules.
+The objective of this integration course is to bring the students, through a space launcher design project, to experience a multi-disciplinary dimensioning loop.
+To this end, the project is articulated in modules reflecting the unfolding of a design loop, with CNES DLA (Direction des Lanceurs) engineers accompanying the students during each of these modules.